-Hired in November 2012, Corey Muscara is in his second season serving as pitching coach at St. John's.
+Hired in November 2012, Corey Muscara is in his fourth season serving as pitching coach at St. John's.
 A former collegiate pitcher, Muscara previously coached at Southern New Hampshire University and Binghamton as well as in the summer league circuit in the New England Collegiate Baseball League (NECBL).

 In his first season with the Red Storm, Muscara inherited a pitching staff that was tied as the third-youngest in the country with 10 freshman arms.
 Those 10 freshmen combined to toss 60.2 percent (303.1-of-503.2) of the innings for a staff that posted a 4.75 ERA.
 Redshirt freshman Ryan Horstman was drafted in the fourth round of the 2013 MLB Draft after earning both Freshman All-America and All-BIG EAST accolades, while senior Sean Hagan was drafted in the 31st round.